RedisLabs/redislabs-docs/content/rv/api/concepts/provisioning-lifecycle.md

 The following limitations apply to asynchronous operations:

 * For each account, only one operation is **processed** concurrently.
-When multiple tasks are sent, they will be received and processed one after the other.
+When multiple tasks are sent for the same account, they will be received and processed one after the other.
 * The provisioning phase can be performed in parallel.
 * For example:
     * Concurrently sending 10 "create database" tasks will cause each task to be in the `received` state, awaiting processing.